nuejs/nue/packages/www/docs/build-system.md

 This happens fast enough to feel instant because each processing step is lightweight.

-Here's a new "Hot module replacement" section based on that code:

 ### Hot module replacement
 HMR works through WebSocket connections.
 The server watches file changes and sends targeted updates based on file type: